-- How does our team communicate best? – Do you prefer to just use your collaboration tool to communication?
+- How does our team communicate best? – Do you prefer to use your collaboration tools strictly for communication?
 Do you like to use email as well?
 Answering these questions will help guide you to the best collaboration tool for your team.

 - What types of projects are we collaborating on? – The tools an agency team would use to collaborate are very different from the tools that a team working in, say, manufacturing or real estate would use to collaborate.
 Make sure you have a solid understanding of the types of projects your entire team will be working on.

 - How many people will be collaborating at one time? – This will affect the way you communicate, share information, and update on progress.

 - Do we want to integrate multiple tools or do we want one, all-purpose platform? – Understanding your current tech stack and figuring out if you want to add to that or replace it is critical.